Italy Travel Tips, Italy by month

 You can read here >>> my favorite places on the Dolomites (also for kids)

-The coast: being near water is one of the best ways to escape the heat.
 Sardinia and Puglia area ideal for a beach vacation at this time (busy, but amazing!) but all coastal areas will offer relief and a fun, summer vibe.

 If you have kids, I recommend you read here >>> coastal towns Italy we love for kids

-And how about Italy’s most famous places?
+And how about Italy’s most famous places in August?

 Cinque Terre in August